RichardLuc/Khinsider-Download-GUI/README.md

 Type in the name of an album from Khinsider.com and click the search button.
 A list of albums will popup.
 Select an album and click the select button.
 You have to select a song first before you can download the song, download the album or use any of the queue options.

-# Goals From Working On This Project
+# Initial Goals From Finishing This Project
 - Learn some basics of object oriented programming [x]
 - Learn how to create a gui/executable file [x]